Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/github-folder.md

 ## GitHub actions

 GitHub actions are lines of code that run on specific events, like when a file is modified.
 You will find them in `.github/workflows`.
+Learn more about workflows [here](https://docs.github.com/en/actions/writing-workflows/about-workflows).
 They often run scripts, which you will find in `.github/scripts`.
 I write mines in Python but they can be written in many programming languages.

-.gitignore?
+If you are new to GitHub actions but need to update or create one, you should carefully read the GitHub documentation about them.

+## `.gitignore`

+`.gitignore` is a list of paths that should be ignored by the automation processes.

+Right now, only csv files and images in `community-gathered data` could relevantly be added to `.gitignore`.
+If for some reason you want to prevent such files to be added to the raid_list.json, then feel free to tell GitHub to ignore them.